bcgsc/xmatchview/v1.2/README.md

    </pre>

 ### SYNOPSIS
    xmatchview and xmatchview-conifer are imaging tools for comparing the synteny between DNA sequences.
-It allows users to align 2 DNA sequences in fasta format using cross_match and displays the alignment in a variety of image formats. xmatchview and xmatchview-conifer are written in python and run on linux and windows.
-They serve as visual tools for analyzing cross_match alignments.
+It allows users to align 2 DNA sequences in fasta format using cross_match, minimap2 or any aligners with .paf output capabilities, and displays the alignments in a variety of image formats. xmatchview and xmatchview-conifer are written in python and run on linux and windows.
+They serve as visual tools for analyzing cross_match and minimap2 alignments.
 Cross_match (Green, P. (1994) http://www.phrap.org) uses an implementation of the Smith-Waterman algorithm for comparing DNA sequences that is sensitive.

 ### LICENSE PREAMBLE
-   Copyright (c) 2005-2018 Rene Warren, Canada's Michael Smith Genome Science Centre.
+   Copyright (c) 2005-2019 Rene Warren, Canada's Michael Smith Genome Science Centre.
 All rights reserved. xmatchview is a utility for comparing, visually, two DNA/RNA sequences

    This program is free software: you can redistribute it and/or modify